For IP professionals

 Classification

-Patent documents are classified worldwide into specific patent classification classes depending upon their technological content.
+Patent documents are classified worldwide into specific patent classes depending upon their technological content.
 This helps enormously in making the information contained in the millions of patent documents worldwide accessible through searches.

 The IPI classifies the inventions in accordance with the International Patent Classification (IPC) schema and also the Cooperative Patent Classification System (CPC):